Are you tired of sitting so long at work, and want to be more active?

 The benefits of walking and stand up meetings are well documented.
 Whilst the physical benefits are obvious, the sharpening of the mind and the productivity output is my favourite aspect of the walking meeting.
 With the likes of Barack Obama and Mark Zuckerberg employing this method, why not join the elite and sharpen up your mind?

 Agile working is the future of every office environment.
-Australia’s largest companies are all moving to “agile working”, “hot desking”, “flexi-desking” and insert any other appropriate corporate buzz words here.
+Australia’s largest companies are all moving to “agile working”, “hot desking”, “flexi-desking” and insert any other appropriate buzz word here.

 Agile working encourages collaboration and creativity within the workplace.
-Smart technology enables us to work from anywhere and everywhere (perhaps this is part of the problem).
+Although perhaps this is part of the problem, smart technology enables us to work from anywhere and everywhere.
 The irony of course in this is that the developments in technology have made us sit more, when in fact maybe the intention was to free us up to move!

 Tom Bosna is the Principal Physiotherapist and Director at Pinnacle Health Group.
-With 10 years’ experience in Corporate Health and Wellbeing, you can expect a common-sense approach to any musculo-skeletal issues.
+With 10 years of experience in Health and Wellbeing, you can expect a common-sense approach to any musculo-skeletal issues.
 Feel free to ask Tom any questions on email@example.com.
-Tom is available from Monday to Friday at Flinders St, 120 Collins and Docklands.
-Contact Us today!
+Tom is available from Monday to Friday at Flinders Street and in Docklands.
+Book your appointment with us today!